Deaths of Arnold Archambeau and Ruby Bruguier: Accident and disappearance

 Archambeau and Bruguier did not return to the accident site.
-Deputy sheriff Bill Youngstrom, who was among the first responders, recalled for Unsolved Mysteries that he had other officers walk the area up and down the road in either direction, and along the adjacent railbed, looking to see once the sun rose shortly before 8 a.m., if they had perhaps collapsed off the road, fallen through ice that covered wet areas in the depression, left some indicator of their presence or wandered past the railbed and onto the nearby lake (frozen over at the time) that shares its name with the town.
-There were no signs of either Archambeau or Bruguier, and Youngstrom assumed that, as in other accidents he had investigated where a driver had been drinking and wanted to avoid being charged with driving under the influence, the two would resurface within a couple of days.
+Deputy Sheriff Bill Youngstrom, who was among the first responders, later recalled that he had other officers walk the area up and down the road in either direction, and along the adjacent railbed, looking to see once the sun rose shortly before 8 a.m., if they had perhaps collapsed off the road, fallen through ice that covered wet areas in the depression, left some indicator of their presence or wandered past the railbed and onto the nearby lake (frozen over at the time) that shares its name with the town.
+There were no signs of either Archambeau or Bruguier, and Youngstrom assumed that, as in other accidents he had investigated where a driver had been drinking and wanted to avoid a criminal charge, the two would resurface within a couple of days.

-But neither Archambeau nor Bruguier's families reported that they had returned or gotten in touch somehow.
-Youngstrom continued to look for them but found no leads.
-He, family members and other law enforcement personnel walked a 100 by 25 yd area between US 281 and the railbed several times over the next weeks but found nothing.
-In late January, during a thaw that melted most of the snow that had accumulated in the area, with very little meltwater in the low area, a local man rode his horse up and down that stretch in search of a missing hubcap.
-He was unable to find it but did not recall seeing anything unusual either, according to sheriff Ray Westendorf.
+However, neither Archambeau nor Bruguier's families reported that they had returned or gotten in touch somehow.
+Youngstrom continued to look for the couple but found no leads.
+He, family members and other law enforcement personnel walked a 100 by 25 yd area between Route 281 and the railbed several times over the next weeks but found nothing.
+In late January, during a thaw that melted most of the snow that had accumulated in the area, with very little meltwater in the low area, a local man rode on horseback up and down that stretch in search of a missing hubcap.
+He was unable to find it but did not recall seeing anything unusual either, according to Sheriff Ray Westendorf.